Welcome back! Pick up where you left off.

 • Accelerate the growth of solar installations

-• Ensures that solar energy plays a meaningful role in the state’s clean energy future
+• Ensure that solar energy plays a meaningful role in the state’s clean energy future

 While Texas does not currently have a solar carve-out, SRECs can still be purchased voluntarily to support solar development.